JanKalo/RelAlign/benchmarks/README.md

 ## map\_input.py

-This script maps a flat triple file (i.e. \*.nt file) into an OpenKE benchmark.
+This script maps a flat triple file (i.e. \*.nt file) into an OpenKE readable format.
-It was used with Python2.7 but it should also work with Python3.
+It should work with Python 2 and Python 3.

-Example usage for generating a benchmark with validation and test triples (80% for training, 10% each for validation and test):
+Example usage for generating a OpenKE readable files with validation and test triples (80% for training, 10% each for validation and test):

 ```shell
 $ python -m map_input flat_triple_file.nt 1
 ```

-Example usage for generating a benchmark without validation and test triples:
+Example usage for generating a dataset without validation and test triples:

 ```shell
 $ python -m map_input flat_triple_file.nt 0
 ```

-The benchmark files will be stored in the same directory from where the script was executed.
+The dataset files will be stored in the same directory from where the script was executed.

 ## synonym\_inject.py

-This script injects synonyms into an existing benchmark.
+This script created synthetic synonyms for an existing dataset.

 Usage: